 In 2013 Ofsted stated of Saltburn Primary school that “pupils say they feel very safe in school and are confident that that adults act quickly if they have any concerns”.
 In December 2015 Huntcliff School was described by Ofsted as having “a culture of vigilance and care”.

 The Nominated Person for Child Protection (NPCP) in Saltburn Primary is Assistant Headteacher, Ms Ash [Mr Ainscough (Assistant Headteacher at Huntcliff School) as the deputy nominated person].
-The Nominated Person for Child Protection (NPCP) in Huntcliff is Mr Ainscough (Ms Ash as the deputy nominated person).
-The Nominated Governor for Child Protection is Ms Anne Asprey.
+The Nominated Person for Child Protection (NPCP) in Huntcliff is Mr Ainscough (Ms Ash is the deputy nominated person).
+The Nominated Governor for Child Protection is Mr Richard Dowson.